Foundation Breeding Myths Debunked

 - There must be something ‘fishy” with good looking, early generation foundation cats?
 Fact is when a foundation cat is bred to another foundation cat, it is VERY possible to achieve good results.
 The person must chose the initial population as fine quality, and, aside from trial and error, must have “breeder’s eye“, in order to even out weaknesses.
 Related or not related won’t matter at all.
 Why?
 Because genes DON’T care one bit about relation.
 They just act "technical" and tell the cells what to do.
 Of course we don't know how many years it will take for each individual line to achieve the desired quality, the point is that it IS possible, no matter what critics say.
 Someone once said to Phyllis Stiebens of Behold/Kumskaka: “Too good of foundation cats should not be used, as they might actually be pedigreed MC’s, let loose.”
 Her response was: “First of all, there are zero breeders who toss their breeding cats outside when finished.
 Second of all, why would we look for a non-looking Maine coon cat?
 Doesn’t that defeat the purpose of trying to find one to breed with?
 Think about that, if we get a roman nose cat, or a short stocky cat, or a cat with fine, frail boning and thin sparse coat, WHY would we want to add those to our cats?
 The goal is to find MC LOOKING cats to breed with, anywhere in USA or neighboring Canada - Nothing else.”
 Well said!

 - A rescue cat from a rural veterinary clinic or a rural shelter is likely a registered Maine Coon mix?
 This depends on where one lives.
 What a lot of Europeans aren’t aware of is that North America and especially Central and Northern Canada has many sparsely populated areas and sometimes hour- long stretches of bush or grassland, with the odd farm in sight.
 There are often absolutely no breeders around, for a radius of anywhere between 200 and 1000 km.
 In fact, people would chuckle about you in some of the little towns if you told them you breed pedigreed cats.
 I remember literally being the “laugh of the town” with my “foundation projects” in the 90s.
 Does this give people a free ride to just register "any old" rescue cat and call it a Maine Coon and be done?
 Of course not!
 A shelter is definitely NOT a place where most of us would aquire our foundation cats - for several reasons.
 But this needs to mentioned here, for the sake of the article.
 The criteria for ethical foundation breeding have not changed.
 This is why we have different articles written, on how to start a foundation line properly and carefully.
 Registered Maine Coon mix?
-Likely no - possibly yes.
+Likely no (depending on location) - possibly yes.

 - “Find me in the River”?
 Fact is that lots of us think Maine origin cats are cool!
 For the sake of the article though, I’d like to mention that I was told on the phone by a couple of breeders from the State of Maine that is not uncommon at all to use the local newspaper to get new foundation cats.
 This is solely a matter of preference, and I don’t judge anyone in Maine or the rest of North America for doing this.
 This article isn’t about ‘beating the dead horse‘ origin debate.
 It has, however, become literally next to impossible to find wild roaming cats anywhere in North America - mostly because of animal rightlers who snatch them up, spay them and place/sell them.
 Registered Maine Coon mix?
 Likely not, possibly yes.
 Things that once mattered to me a long time ago now simply make me feel “nostalgic”.
 What REALLY DOES matter though with this *North American breed* is that the foundation cat is healthy, sweet tempered, decent looking and not related to my pedigree!!